localstack/docs/content/en/user-guide/aws/ec2/index.md

 ## VM Managers

+LocalStack EC2 supports multiple methods to simulate the EC2 service.
+All tiers support the mock/CRUD capability.
-LocalStack Pro comes with emulation capability for certain EC2 resources making them behave like AWS.
+For advanced setups, LocalStack Pro comes with emulation capability for certain resource types so that they behave more closely like AWS.
-This works on top of the mock/CRUD capabilities and makes it possible to implement advanced local setups.

-The underlying method for emulation can be controlled using the [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) configuration option.
+The underlying method for this can be controlled using the [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) configuration option.
-You may choose between virtualized, containerized or plain mocked resources.
+You may choose between plain mocked resources, containerized or virtualized.

-(clarify that certain VM managers do not support persistence)

 ## Mock VM Manager

+With the Mock VM manager, all resources are stored as in-memory representation.
+This only offers the CRUD capability.

-This is the default method in LocalStack Community edition.
+This is the default VM manager in LocalStack Community edition.
-All resources are mocked as in-memory representation only.

 To use this VM manager in LocalStack Pro, set [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) to `mock`.

+This serves as the fallback manager if an operation is not implemented in other VM managers.

 ## Docker VM Manager

 LocalStack Pro supports the Docker VM manager which uses the [Docker Engine](https://docs.docker.com/engine/) to emulate EC2 instances.
 This VM manager requires the Docker socket from the host machine to be mounted inside the LocalStack container at `/var/run/docker.sock`.

+This is the default VM manager in LocalStack Pro.
-You may set [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) to `docker` to use this VM manager.
+You may set [`EC2_VM_MANAGER`]({{< ref "configuration#ec2" >}}) to `docker` to explicitly use this VM manager.
-Please note that this is the default VM manager in LocalStack Pro.

-All restrictions associated with containers are also applicable to EC2 instances managed by the Docker manager.
-These restrictions include elements like root access and networking.

 All launched EC2 instances have the Docker socket mounted inside them at `/var/run/docker.sock` to make Docker-in-Docker usecases possible.

+All limitations associated with containers are also applicable to EC2 instances managed by the Docker manager.
+These restrictions include things like root access and networking.

+Please note that this VM manager does not fully support persistence.
+While the records of resources will be persisted, the instances or AMIs themselves (i.e. Docker containers and Docker images) will not be persisted.

 ### Instances and AMIs